Kiss Me, Kate: Plot

 The show begins ("We Open in Venice").
 Baptista, Katherine and Bianca's father, will not allow his younger daughter Bianca to marry until his older daughter Katherine is married.
 However, she is shrewish and ill-tempered, and no man desires to marry her.
 Three suitors – Lucentio, Hortensio, and Gremio – try to woo Bianca, and she says that she would marry any of them ("Tom, Dick, or Harry").
 Petruchio, a friend of Lucentio, expresses a desire to marry into wealth ("I've Come to Wive it Wealthily in Padua").
 The suitors hatch a plan for him to marry Kate, as Baptista is rich.
-Kate, however, has no intentions of getting married ("I Hate Men").
-Petruchio attempts to woo her ("Were Thine That Special Face").
+Kate, however, has no intentions of getting married ("I Hate Men"); Petruchio attempts to woo her ("Were Thine That Special Face").
 Offstage, Lilli has an opportunity to read the card.
-She walks on stage off-cue and begins hitting Fred, who, along with the other actors, tries to remain in character as Baptista gives Petruchio permission to marry Kate.
-Lilli continues to strike Fred, and he ends up spanking her.
+She walks on stage off-cue and begins beating Fred, who, along with the other actors, tries to remain in character as Baptista gives Petruchio permission to marry Kate.
+Lilli continues to strike Fred, and he ends up spanking her onstage.

 Offstage, Lilli furiously declares she is leaving the show.
-However, the gangsters have reappeared, and Fred tells them that if Lilli quits, he'll have to close the show and won't be able to pay them the $10,000.
-The gangsters force her to stay at gunpoint.
+However, the gangsters reappear, and Fred tells them that if Lilli quits, he'll have to close the show and won't be able to pay them the $10,000; the gangsters force her to stay at gunpoint.
 Back onstage, Bianca and Lucentio dance while the chorus performs "We Sing of Love", covering a scene change.
 The curtain opens, revealing the exterior of a church; Petruchio and Kate have just been married, and they exit the church; the gangsters, dressed in Shakespearean costume, are onstage to make sure that Lilli stays.
 Petruchio implores for Kate to kiss him, and she refuses.
 He lifts her over his shoulder and carries her offstage while she pummels his shoulder with her fists ("Kiss Me Kate").